synadia-labs/cross-system-jetstream-migration/README.md

 ```

 ### Create local stream and consumers using Terraform.

+Provision a single stream and two consumers.
+These will be used by the Go micro services.

 ```shell
 ❯ cd ./tf/local
 ❯ terraform apply -auto-approve  # or `terraform plan -out plan.out` and `terraform apply plan.out`